 Watch one of the most popular sessions from the 2020 OmnichannelX Conference, free.

 In it, Sarah takes the audience back to the early 2000s, when she worked for the UK government.
-At the time, the government estimated they had 3,500 websites with approximately 75,000 webpages.
-It was too much information for visitors to sift through, and in many cases contained information that didn’t relate to why visitors were coming to the website.
-The websites served more as a way to push information to the public, rather than considering the specific questions the public might have, and pulling them to the site with the answers.
+At the time, the government estimated they had 3,500 websites with approximately 75,000 pages.
+It was too much information for visitors to sift through, and in many cases contained information that didn’t address the reasons visitors were coming to the website.

 - What are the three foundational questions you should ask at the start of the content design process?